FRSS / DCS

 - JTS CPG: Damage Control Resuscitation (continued in OR, 12 Jul 2019)

-- JTS CPG: Wound Management
+- JTS CPG: Wound Management (PFC, 24 Jul 2017)

-- JTS CPG: Compartment Syndrome
+- JTS CPG: Extremity Compartment Syndrome and Fasciotomy (25 Jul 2016)

 - JTS CPG: Vascular Injury (09 Apr 2025)

-- JTS CPG: Open Abdomen Management
+- JTS CPG: Open Abdomen Management (see JTS CPG library)

 Clinical Practice Guidelines